flectra-hq/documentation-user/content/administration/install/install.rst

 <reference/cmdline/server>` or a :ref:`configuration file <reference/cmdline/config>`.

 .. tip::
-   For the Enterprise edition, you must add the path to the `enterprise` addons to the `addons-path` argument.
+   For the Professional edition, you must add the path to the `professional` addons to the `addons-path` argument.
 Note that it must come before the other paths in `addons-path` for addons to be loaded correctly.